Big oil on the back foot in changing energy world

 Oil prices fall and the industry turns cannibal: big energy companies hunt out bargains among overstretched producers and promising explorers.
 It’s the season for takeovers and asset deals again.

-Only this time, there are no easy pickings for the U.S. and European heavyweights such as Exxon (XOM.N), BP (BP.L), Shell (RDSa.L) and Chevron (CVX.N).
+Only this time, there are no easy pickings for the U.S. and European heavyweights such as Exxon, BP, Shell and Chevron.
 The oil “majors”, which report second quarter results in the next few days, have rarely looked so threatened.

 All the obvious cost-saving mega-deals have already been done, and an upsurge in resource nationalism that has dogged them for years in the big producing countries shows no sign of retreating.